arielya10/AliExpress-Order-Tracker/README.md

 -     pip install -r requirements.txt
 ## Usage guide
 -     python main.py
-- Enter your email and password account in terminal
+- Enter your email and password account in the terminal
 - Wait for the Bot to scan all your orders
 - Enjoy!
 ## Screenshots